amnotafraid/githubsearch/README.md

 ```
 npm start
 ```
+It will automatically open up a browser window to [localhost:3000](http://localhost:3000/).

 So, all I did was add a service and inject HttpModule.
 I suspect that `import 'rxjs/add/operator/map'` in services\github.service.ts may no longer be necessary with the latest Angular.
 The directory structure in src/app looks like this:
 ```
 .